-F. Where a Legislator or a member of his immediate family has an interest in legislation relating to a profession, trade, business or employment in which the Legislator or a member of his immediate family is engaged, where the benefit derived by the Legislator or a member of his immediate family is unique and distinct from that of the general public or persons engaged in similar professions, trades, businesses or employment.
+F. Where When a Legislator or a member of histhe Legislator's immediate family has an interest in legislation relating to a profession, trade, business or employment in which the Legislator or a member of histhe Legislator's immediate family is engaged, where and the benefit derived by the Legislator or a member of histhe Legislator's immediate family is unique and distinct from that of the general public or persons engaged in similar professions, trades, businesses or employment.

 2. Undue influence.
-It is presumed that a conflict of interest exists where there are circumstances which involve a substantial risk of undue influence by a Legislator, including but not limited to the following cases.
+It is presumed that a conflict of interest exists wherewhen there are circumstances whichthat involve a substantial risk of undue influence by a Legislator, including but not limited to the following cases.

-A. Appearing for, representing or assisting another in a matter before a state agency or authority, unless without compensation and for the benefit of a constitutent, except for attorneys or other professional persons engaged in the conduct of their professions.
+A. Appearing for, representing or assisting another in a matter before a state agency or authority, unless without compensation and for the benefit of a constitutent constituent, except for attorneys or other professional persons engaged in the conduct of their professions.

-(1) Even in the excepted cases, an attorney or other professional person must refrain from references to his legislative capacity, from communications on legislative stationery and from threats or implications relating to legislative action.
+(1) Even in the excepted cases, an attorney or other professional person must refrain from references to histhat attorney or professional person's legislative capacity, from communications on legislative stationery and from threats or implications relating to legislative action.